Friday, February 27, 2026

 The business community expressed relief over the suspension of the suspension of all pending Letters of Authority (LoA) and Mission Orders (MO) of the Bureau of Internal Revenue (BIR).

-The Philippine Chamber of Commerce and Industry (PCCI), the voice of business, and the Makati-based Makati Business Club (MBC) issued separate statements commending the guidance by Finance Secretary Frederick Go and the swift implementation by the Bureau of Internal Revenue (BIR) Commissioner Charlito Martin R. Mendoza, through Revenue Memorandum Circular (RMC) 107-2025, suspending all field audits and related operations of the agency.
+The Philippine Chamber of Commerce and Industry (PCCI), the voice of business, the Makati-based Makati Business Club (MBC), and the German-Philippine Chamber of Commerce and Industry (GPCCI) issued separate statements commending the guidance by Finance Secretary Frederick Go and the swift implementation by the Bureau of Internal Revenue (BIR) Commissioner Charlito Martin R. Mendoza, through Revenue Memorandum Circular (RMC) 107-2025, suspending all field audits and related operations of the agency.

 Both business groups, vowed to stands ready to work with the Department of Finance (DOF) and the BIR in refining the LOA framework and related audit protocols.
 “This intervention provides crucial and immediate relief to businesses, especially micro, small and medium enterprises, by granting them much-needed operational breathing room to better focus on year-end priorities such as strategic planning, inventory management and holiday season sales without the added pressure of a BIR audit,” said PCCI.